llemarr42/plant-planter-planner/Weekly-Progress.md

 #### What new issues were discovered?

 We designed one of the middle arm parts with holes that were too small and difficult to put in the screw.
-While trying to fix it, by drilling bigger holes
+While trying to fix it, by drilling bigger holes, we acidently broke off the piece.
+We didn't fully get a chance to come up with a solution, but we are trying to not 3D print again unless we really have to.

+#### What went well?

+We made more progress in the coding.

+#### What is our plan for next week?

+Next week we will continue to work on the code, finishing up the gripper, and figure out our next steps with the part we messed up.

+### Mar 13- 16 (Week #28)
+#### What did we work on?

+#### What decisions were made?

+#### What new issues were discovered?

 #### What went well?